 There’s a lot to cover in the area, from the JW Marriott Plant Riverside hotel to District Live to the many shops, bars, and restaurants that fill Savannah’s “Entertainment District”.

-I’m going to give you the scoop on all of it, including a few reviews from visitors who have recently checked out the area for the first time.
+I’m going to give you the scoop on all of it, including a few reviews from tourists who have recently visited the area for the first time.
 That way, when you’re trying to decide where to stay in Savannah, you can make an informed decision!

 Note: This guide contains affiliate links to my trusted travel partners.